 - a.
 Leaving Certificate Applied Grant: €151 per student in LCA.
 This is based on pupil enrolment in 5th and 6th year of LCA programme - b.
 Junior Certificate Schools Programme: €60 per student in First Year JCSP - c.
 Transition Year Grant: €95 per student in Transition Year - d.
-Physics and Chemistry: €13 per student taking Physics and/or Chemistry in 5th and 6th Year. - 6.
-Book Grant: €24 per student (excluding number of PLC students) in non-DEIS schools and €39 per student (excluding number of PLC students) in DEIS schools. - 7.
-Special Class Grant: A grant of €191 per capita is payable in respect of students psychologically assessed as having a mild or moderate learning disability and who participate in NCSE approved special classes. - 8.
-Traveller Pupils Grant students is €201 per student. - 9.
-Supervision/Substitution Scheme Funding: Where a teacher has opted out of Supervision and Substitution Scheme, an amount equivalent to the supervision and substitution allowance has been allocated to the teacher's school for the provision of supervision and substitution duties.
-This grant cannot be used to pay full-time teachers or teachers who have opted out of the Scheme for supervision and substitution on a casual/non-pensionable basis.
+Physics and Chemistry: €13 per student taking Physics and/or Chemistry in 5th and 6th Year.

+6. Book Grant: €24 per student (excluding number of PLC students) in non-DEIS schools and €39 per student (excluding number of PLC students) in DEIS schools.

+7. Special Class Grant: A grant of €201 per capita is payable in respect of students psychologically assessed as having a mild or moderate learning disability and who participate in NCSE approved special classes.

+8. Traveller Pupils Grant students is €213.50 is payable for each Traveller pupil.

+9. Supervision/Substitution Scheme Funding: Where a teacher has opted out of Supervision and Substitution Scheme, an amount equivalent to the supervision and substitution allowance has been allocated to the teacher's school for the provision of supervision and substitution duties.
+This grant cannot be used to pay full-time teachers or teachers who have opted out of the Scheme for supervision and substitution on a casual/ non-pensionable basis.
-The school will receive €1,769 per annum for teachers employed pre-1 January 2011 and €1,592 for teachers employed post-31st December 2010 who opted out of the scheme.

-- 10. Non-Pay Grant: Capital Grants: The Board of Management may seek capital funding from the Department of Education and Skills under the following categories:
+10. Capital Grants: The Board of Management may seek capital funding from the Department of Education and Skills under the following categories:

-- New building and Extensions

-- Extensive refurbishment/conversion works (over €500,000)

-- Improvement works (under €500,000)
+- Major Projects

+- Additional Accommodation

-- Emergency Works (See Circular 18/2011)
+- Emergency Works (See Circular 0068/2020)

-- Temporary accommodation
+- Remediation Programmes

-- Health and Safety
+- Summer Works Scheme